Local fields, iterated extensions, and Julia Sets

-In Section~\ref{sec:potgoodred}, we define potential good reduction for polynomials and show that for $v(c) \geq \nu_{\good}$ the polynomial $f_c(z) = z^\ell -c$ has potential good reduction.
-In Section~\ref{sec:NP} we describe the Newton polygon of the polynomial $f(z)=(z+y)^\ell-y^\ell-d$, which allows us to relate the valuations $v(x-y)$ and $v(f(x)-f(y))$ where $x \in V_n$ and $y \in V_m$ (i.e.~they are both in the backwards orbit of $\alpha$ under $f_c$).
+In Section~\ref{sec:potgoodred}, we define potential good reduction for polynomials and determine the necessary and sufficient condition for $f_c(z) = z^\ell - c$ to have potential good reduction.
+In Section~\ref{sec:NP}, we study the Newton polygon of the polynomial $f(z) = (z+y)^\ell - y^\ell - d$, which allows us to relate the valuations $v(x-y)$ and $v(f(x)-f(y))$ for points $x$ and $y$ in the backward orbit of $\alpha$ under $f_c$.
 Section~\ref{sec:JuliaSets} describes the Berkovich Julia sets of the polynomials $f_c(z)$.
-Finally in Section~\ref{sec:extension} we use these dynamical tools to prove our main result:
+Finally, in Section~\ref{sec:extension}, we use these dynamical tools to prove our results on ramification.